ec500-software-engineering/exercise-1-modularity-liuknan/README.md

 # EC500
 It's a readme document for the architecture based on the design of Mohit.
+## Requirements
+There is no special libraries you need to install, so you may ignore the requirements.txt and setup.py.
+The main.py is based on all other python files so you just need to import all of the .py files.

 ## Modules Introduction
 This program includes several modules and each of them is important.
 ### Input Module